htesgaard/minikube-client/README.md

 When minikube is running, at the current directory being at the same location as `Vagrantfile`, run `vagrant up` and then `vagrant ssh`

 ##`kubectl cluster-info` - If kubectl can't find the cluster
-If kubectl can't find the cluster it is much likely one of the following cases:
+If kubectl can't find the cluster it is much likely one or both of the following cases:
+1. Minikube isn't running.
+In that case run `minikube start`.

-1. because your ip-address has changed.
+2. because your ip-address has changed.
 In that case run `vagrant provision` and then `vagrant ssh`

-2. Minikube isn't running.
-In that case run `minikube start`.
+Or as a oneliner:
+`minikube start && vagrant provision && vagrant ssh`

 # Examples